 - If you feel they’re too tight and hurting you, call us for an adjustment.
-Don’t try to adjust the retainer yourself.
+Don’t try to adjust the retainers yourself.

-- Bring your retainer with you on every appointment with your orthodontist.
+- Bring your retainers with you every appointment with your orthodontist.

 - Patients with a removable appliance, such as the Hawley Retainers, should take them off during sports, especially contact sports or swimming, to avoid damage and losing them.

-- Patients with clear plastic retainers, such as Essix Retainers, or Invisalign® Retainers, should avoid using hot water to clean the trays, as it can deform the appliance.
-Likewise, avoid placing the trays on hot car dashboards, pockets, and dishwasher machines to prevent damage or warping their shape.
+- Patients with clear plastic retainers, such as Essix Retainers, or Invisalign® Retainers, should avoid using hot water to clean the trays, as it can deform the retainers.
+Likewise, avoid placing the retainers on hot car dashboards, pockets, and dishwasher machines to prevent damage or warping their shape.